sethv/resdepth455/README.md

 Given the stereo pair (orthorectified grayscale image rasters) and conventionally-generated DEM (also a 1-channel raster) as inputs, the network should produce a residual depth map that can then be applied to the input DEM to produce a smoother, more accurate result.
 We may provide further input data to the network, e.g. color/multispectral channels for the stereo images and/or land cover classifications (each pixel assigned to tree, snow, road, etc.).

 ## Dataset
-TODO- working on the Easton glacier tile 10UEU8598
+TODO- working on the Easton Glacier tile 10UEU8598

 ## Code
 Copies in this repo will be outdated (using Colab directly)